Be mindful of the arc of activity and stimulation from day to night.

 I’ve used several different carriers/slings/wraps with my two kids – but the one I liked the best was the Maya Wrap Baby Ring Sling Carrier.
 Our baby could recline in it horizontally or slightly upright – and snuggle gently next to my body.

 It’s flexible because you can adjust your baby in the sling in different positions for different times of the day and to suit their liking.
 Most non-sling carriers only allow your baby to be upright.
 We really liked being able to fine tune our baby’s position depending on if they were sleeping or awake.
 The Maya Wrap lets you carry your baby upright as well.
-Here are reviews.
+Here’s an example with reviews.

 It was comfortable but wasn’t as versatile as a wrap/sling.
 I found myself using the Maya Wrap around the house and the Baby Bjorn when I went for walks outside.

 Here’s another ring sling that people seem to love based on the reviews.
 It wasn’t around when we needed a sling.
 Nalakai Luxury Ring Sling Baby Carrier